jangala-dev/digital_inclusion_cards/README.md

-# digital_inclusion_cards
-A deck of cards to be used for digital inclusion research projects

 ## What are digital inclusion cards?

 Each card is the name of a type of activity we do online.
 These cards are designed for in-person engagement.
 You could use them for community facilitation, research, an explorative game - it’s up to you.